pulse2percept/pulse2percept/doc/users/stimuli.rst

     mpl.rcdefaults()

 The `Stimulus` object defines a common interface for all electrical stimuli.
-It basically provides a 2-D data array with labeled axes, where rows denote electrodes and columns denote points in time.
+It provides a 2-D data array with labeled axes, where rows denote electrodes and columns denote points in time.
-Stimuli can be assigned to electrodes of a `ProsthesisSystem` object, who will deliver them to the retina.
+Stimuli can be assigned to electrodes of a :class:`pulse2percept.implants.ProsthesisSystem` object, who will deliver them to the retina.

 A stimulus can be created from a variety of source types, such as the following: